EOxServer/eoxserver/docs/sphinx/en/users/WCS-T_summary.rst

 No other authentication is currently supported.

-The asynchronous WCS-T operation requires the ATP (Asynchronous Task Processing)subsystem and, in particular, an ATPD (ATP Daemon) running.
-For more info on the ATP subsystem see ":ref:`atp_sum`".
+The asynchronous WCS-T operation requires the ATP (Asynchronous Task Processing) subsystem and, in particular, an ATPD (ATP Daemon) running.
+For more info on the ATP subsystem see the :ref:`atp_sum` section.

 References
 ----------